 Bushcraft

-A short walk from the Centre we will build shelters and practice a variety of bushcraft techniques including fire lighting and natural cord making.
+We will build shelters and practice a variety of bushcraft techniques including fire lighting.

 Depart at midday